-The finale to an amazing and life-changing trip.
+The finale to an amazing and life-changing trip – Sonoma.
 Did you see part 1 and part 2?
 Life-changing might sound a bit dramatic, but exploring Northern California wine country opened my eyes to all aspects of the production of winemaking.
 I have since gained a much greater appreciation for wine and have rapidly become closer and closer to identifying my likes and dislikes in a wine.
 By hopping from one winery to another, it was much easier to compare different types of wines.
 That and a lot of tasting flights, too!
+Keep reading about our beautiful day visiting wine country in Sonoma.

 Gloria Ferrer Caves & Vineyards